feature-hub/feature-hub/docs/guides/writing-a-feature-service.md

 The `create` method must return an object that provides an implementation of the `FeatureServiceBinder` type of the [`@feature-hub/core`][core-api] package for each supported major version.
-The Feature Service binder is a function that is called for each consumer with its `consumerId` string as the first argument.
+The Feature Service binder is a function that is called for each consumer with its `consumerId` string as the first argument, and optionally its `consumerName` string as the second argument.
 It returns a Feature Service binding with a consumer-bound `featureService` and an optional `unbind` method.
 The `FeatureServiceRegistry` passes this consumer-bound `featureService` to the consumer's `create` method via the `env.featureServices` argument.

 If within its `create` method a Feature Service concludes that it can not be created, e.g. because of a certain configuration or missing requirement, it